Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: POSSIBLE APPLICATIONS

-The protocol proposed by Arrighi and Salvail in \cite{arrighi2006blind} is used for the calculation of certain classical functions, which means it is not the case of universal quantum computation.
-It requires Alice to prepare and measure the multi-qubit entangled state.
-In addition, it is sensitive to cheating, which means that, if full-fleged quantum computer does not mind getting caught, he can obtain information.
-Finally, in their agreement, quantum computer knows the single object that Alice wants to implement.
-In one such protocol, it was required a constant-sized quantum computer having access to a quantum memory for Alice \cite{aharonov2017interactive}.
-Protocol using one-way model \cite{raussendorf2001one} was formulated in 2009 by Broadbent, Fitzsimons and Kashefi in \cite{broadbent2009universal}, where Alice only needs a classical computer and a small scale quantum device, that will use randomly rotated single-qubit states for its computation.
+BQC was originally proposed by David Chaum in 1983 \cite{chaum1983blind} and was first formulated by Childs in 2001 \cite{childs2001secure}, where encryption was secured with OTP using circuit model such that server with full-fleged quantum computer keeps the information private and learns nothing about it.
+The protocol proposed by Arrighi and Salvail in 2006 \cite{arrighi2006blind}, requires Alice to prepare and measure the multi-qubit entangled state.
+In addition, it is sensitive to cheating, which means that, if full-fledged quantum computer does not mind getting caught, he can obtain information.
+In such a protocol, it was required a constant-sized quantum computer having access to a quantum memory for Alice \cite{yao2003interactive}.
+A protocol using one-way model \cite{raussendorf2001one} was formulated in 2009 by Broadbent, Fitzsimons and Kashefi in \cite{broadbent2009universal}, where Alice only needs a classical computer and a small scale quantum device that will use randomly rotated single-qubit states for its computation.
 Hence, this protocol is unconditionally secure and Alice’s input and output are kept secret.
 The security of this protocol is experimentally demonstrated in an optical system \cite{barz2012demonstration}.
 This research has inspired many other researchers to implement more robust blind quantum computation protocols.

-Lately, e-payments, in almost every field, has become mainstream because of e-commerce websites, however, their security is compromised by emergence of quantum computers in market.
-Recently, based on quantum blind computing, e-payment security evaluation system, for evaluating security of network transactions, is proposed which guarantees security \cite{cai2020implementation}.
-Blind quantum computing protocols will help Alice to solve problems related to leaking private information and there is no known classical method to efficiently verify the solution, which motivates the need for authentication of full fledged quantum computation, even in the case that the output is classical.
-Hence, quantum internet in future will deploy costly and powerful quantum computers on the cloud, majorly owned by big tech companies.
+Hence, QI in future will deploy costly and powerful quantum computers on the cloud, majorly owned by big tech companies.
 However, in addition to providing security and privacy to the user data, BQC would also check whether the computation is executed by a quantum processor, and is not a fraud.